 Complete records of all monitoring must be maintained and made available to the Agency during the contract performance periods and retained in accordance with the retention requirements in Appendix K of this manual.

-Faith-based Organizations.
-If a charitable or faith-based organization who is a subcontractor to a Board under any grant or program contract establishes a separate account for the government funds provided through the grant or program contract, then only the services and activities supported by those funds will be subject to audit.

-Program Specific Considerations:
+Program Specific Considerations

-Workforce Investment Act.
+The Workforce Innovation and Opportunity Act (WIOA) regulations also address monitoring responsibilities for entities that receive WIOA Title I and Wagner-Peyser Act grant funds.

-As required by WIA Regulations at 20 CFR §667.400, all Contractors and subcontractors that meet the definition of a recipient or subrecipient of WIA Title I funds, “must conduct regular oversight and monitoring of its WIA activities and those of its subrecipients and contractors.”
-The preamble further requires that this include monitoring the effectiveness of internships, work experience and other intensive services in responding to participants’ needs and results on participant outcomes.
+As required by WIOA Regulations at 20 CFR §§ 683.400 and 683.410, all entities that meet the definition of a recipient or subrecipient of WIOA Title I funds, “must conduct regular oversight and monitoring of its WIOA and Wagner-Peyser Act programs and those of its subrecipients and contractors as required under Title I of WIOA and the Wagner-Peyser Act as well as under 2 CFR part 200…and Department exceptions at 2 CFR part 2900.”

+Additionally, the regulations require that the monitoring accomplish the following:

+Determine that expenditures have been made against the proper cost categories and within the cost limitations specified in WIOA and the regulations in 20 CFR Part 683;

+Determine whether there is compliance with other provisions of WIOA and the WIOA regulations and other applicable laws and regulations;

+Assure compliance with 2 CFR Part 200; and

+Determine compliance with the nondiscrimination, disability, and equal opportunity requirements of sec.
+188 of WIOA, including the Assistive Technology Act of 1998 (29 U.S.C.
+3003).

-Contractors have local flexibility in defining “regular” when determining what constitutes “regular oversight and monitoring.”
-However, the monitoring must occur no less than annually, and it must be sufficient to accomplish the three monitoring objectives in this section of this manual, and to evaluate compliance with the uniform administrative requirements and applicable cost principles.
+Grantees have local flexibility in defining “regular” when determining what constitutes “regular oversight and monitoring.”
+However, the monitoring must occur no less than annually, and it must be sufficient to accomplish the three monitoring objectives in this section of this manual.

-Authority:

-WIA Final Rule preamble, 65 FR 49321, 49326
+Reference:

-20 CFR §§667.400(c)(1) and 667.410(a)
+WIOA Regulations: 20 CFR § 683.400(c)(1) and 683.410(a)

-OMB Circular A-110 §__.51(a)

-29 CFR §97.40(a)

-45 CFR §92.40(a)
+OMB Uniform Guidance: 2 CFR §§ 200.329 and 200.332(d)

-Government Code §2308.303
+Government Code § 2308.303

-UGMS Part III §__.40(a)
+TxGMS: “Monitoring and Reporting Program Performance” and “Sub-Grantee Monitoring and Management”

-40 TAC §802.82
+40 TAC § 802.82

-Agency-Board Agreement §17
+Agency Board Agreement Section 19.2 (October 2022)

-Last Update: April 1, 2014
+Last Update: October 1, 2023